hound-search/hound/README.md

 ### Using Docker (1.4+)

 0. [Install the docker](https://docs.docker.com/get-docker/) if you don't have it.
+We need at least `Docker >= 1.14`.

-1. Create a [simple-config-example.json](config-examples/simple-config-example.json) in your local file directory.
-For simplicity, we just showed the simplest configuration for local file search only.
-(For a more hybrid solution, please refer to [config-example.json](config-examples/config-example.json))
+2. Create a config.json file and use it to list your repositories.
+Check out our [example-config.json](config-example.json) to see how to set up various types of repositories.
+For example, we can configure Hound to search its own source code using the config found in [default-config.json](default-config.json).

 2. Run
 ```
 docker run -d -p 6080:6080 --name hound -v $(pwd):/data etsy/hound
 ```

 You should be able to navigate to [http://localhost:6080/](http://localhost:6080/) as usual.
+This docker use the [`default-config.json`](default-config.json) as the configuration file.

 ## Running in Production